Activate GodMode in Windows 10

-In Windows 10, settings and controls are divided between the Settings menu and the traditional Control Panel.
+In Windows 10 ($155.99 at Amazon.com), settings and controls are divided between the Settings menu and the traditional Control Panel.
 Some settings -- including touchscreen-specific settings and Windows Update -- are found only in the Settings menu, while others, such as the Device Manager, are still mostly accessed through the Control Panel.

 It is, to be sure, a needlessly confusing arrangement.
 If you're sick of switching between Settings and the Control Panel, searching for your lost settings, there is a way to access all settings and controls in one place: GodMode.